ccmmf/downscaling/docs/workflow_documentation.md

 - **Crop Fields**: All croplands in the LandIQ dataset.
 - **Anchor Sites:** Sites used as ground truth for calibration and validation, including UC research stations and Ameriflux sites.

+## This Repository Contains Two Workflows That Will Be Split

+ TODO **Workflows (1 & 3) are in this repository and will be split**

+The workflows are

+1. **Site Selection**: uses environmental variables (later also management layers) to create clusters and then select representative sites.
+The design_points.csv are then passed to the ensemble workflow
+2. Ensemble in ccmmf/workflows repository, generates ensemble outputs
+3. **Downscaling**: uses ensemble outputs to make predictions for each field in CA then aggregate to county level summaries.

 ## Workflow Steps

 ### Configuration